yukta-pai/AI-assisted-decision-support-prototype/README.md

 ## Design Decisions

 **Why deterministic simulation, not ML?** The scenario engine uses explicit formulas rather than a regression model.
-This makes outputs auditable — a business user can trace exactly why projected revenue changed.
+This makes outputs auditable, a business user can trace exactly why projected revenue changed.
 A black-box model would undermine trust in a decision-support context.

 **Why structured prompt for the LLM?** The AI layer receives pre-computed numbers and rankings.
 It cannot invent figures.
 This is the correct separation: engine computes, model communicates.
 It also makes the summary consistent with what the charts show.